-Vector quantization (VQ) [1-4] plays an important role in many image coding systems [5-17], leading to high compression rates.
+Vector quantization (VQ) plays an important role in many image coding systems, leading to high compression rates.
 However, when a communication system based on VQ involves transmission over a noisy channel, the performance of VQ may be seriously affected.
 Regarding VQ-based image transmission for a noisy channel, very annoying blocking artifacts may be introduced in the reconstructed images.

-In recent works, modulation diversity (MD) [18-25] has been successfully applied to improve the performance of wireless communication systems.
-In the present paper, considering VQ-based image transmission over a Rayleigh fading channel, it is shown that MD leads to reconstructed images with better quality when compared to the ones obtained without MD.
-It is also shown that an additional improvement may be obtained when an adequate codevector index assignment (IA) [26] is carried out.
-In this paper, IA is obtained by simulated annealing [27-29].
+In recent papers, modulation diversity (MD) [1-3] has been successfully applied to improve the performance of wireless communication systems.
+In the present paper, considering VQ-based image transmission on a Rayleigh fading channel, it is shown that MD leads to reconstructed images with better quality when compared to the ones obtained without MD.
+It is also shown that an additional improvement may be obtained when an adequate codevector index assignment (IA) is carried out.
+In this paper, IA is obtained by simulated annealing.

 The remaining of the paper is organized as follows.
 Vector quantization is briefly described in Section 2, with a focus on VQ for noisy channels.
 Section 3 describes the application of simulated annealing for index assignment.
 In Section 4 the modulation diversity is discussed.
-Section 5 describes the communication system considered in the present work.
+Section 5 describes the model of the communication system considered in the present work.
 In Section 6, simulation results are presented and discussed.
-Section 7 is devoted to the conclusion of the work.
+Section 7 is devoted to the conclusions of the work.